 Congress passed Public Law No. 115-97, or the Tax Cuts and Jobs Act, on December 22, 2017.
 It is the most significant change in the Internal Revenue Code in decades.

 Standard deductions: $12,400 for individuals, $18,650 for head of household, and $24,800 for married filing jointly.

 State and local deductions are limited.
 Between income tax, sales tax, and property tax, taxpayers cannot deduct more than $10,000 total.

 Several itemized deductions are repealed, including unreimbursed employee expenses, tax preparation fees, contingency fees for a taxable legal award, expenses from a taxable hobby, and financial advisory fees.

-Child tax credit is expanded from $1,000/child to $2,000/child.
+Child tax credit is still $2,000/child.
 The credit is also refundable up to $1,400/child.
 The additional child tax credit, which acted as a refundable child credit, is repealed and replaced by the new refundable portion of the credit.

 §529 accounts are amended to allow for up to $10,000 in tuition per student in primary or secondary schooling.
 Previously, they could only cover higher education.